mdengler/scanbd/doc/README.txt

 can still use the (old) Makefile.simple as an input-file for the make tool.

 Options can be set in Makefile.conf.
-This file will be generated the first time you run "make -f Makefile.simple" from Makefile.conf.in.
+This file will be generated the first time you run "gmake -f Makefile.simple" from Makefile.conf.in.

-Please review Makefile.conf (after running make -f Makefile.simple) before running make again.
+Please review Makefile.conf (after running gmake -f Makefile.simple) before running make again.
 Edit the file as appropriate to set your preferences.
 It is still possible to set variables on the make command line (e.g.
-USE_SCANBUTTOND=yes make -f Makefile.simple
+USE_SCANBUTTOND=yes gmake -f Makefile.simple
 but setting yorpreferences in Makefile.conf is much easier.

 scanbd now uses libudev by default instead of HAL.